 Virtual Colonoscopy (CT Colonography)

-A virtual colonoscopy is a test in which a CT scan is used to take pictures of your colon and rectum.
-This is done from outside of your body and is used to find ulcers, polyps and cancer.
-This test is primarily used as a screening exam for colon cancer in people over the age of 50.
+A virtual colonoscopy is a test that uses a CT scan to take pictures of your colon and rectum.
+This is done from outside of your body and you do not need general anesthesia.
+It is used to find ulcers, polyps, and cancer.
+It can be used as a screening exam for colon cancer in people aged 45 or older.
 It can also be called CT colonography.

 How do I prepare for a virtual colonoscopy?